Used car

 A used car, a pre-owned vehicle, or a secondhand car, is a vehicle that has previously had one or more retail owners.
 Used cars are sold through a variety of outlets, including franchise and independent car dealers, rental car companies, buy here pay here dealerships, leasing offices, auctions, and private party sales.
 Some car retailers offer "no-haggle" prices, "certified" used cars, and extended service plans or warranties.

 Used car industry

+Globally, the used-car market is valued at in 2025 and is projected to reach by 2034, reflecting long-term expansion in both developing and mature automotive economies.

+Australia

+Used-car sales in Australia increased by about 12.1% in 2024 before slowing in early 2025 as consumer demand began to stabilize.

+Spain

+According to GANVAM, which is the national federation for automobile dealers, the secondhand car market in Spain accounted for more than two million units sold in 2024.
+Traditionally, the market has been very fragmented, involving many individual dealers and direct sales; yet the market has significantly consolidated since the late 2010s due to the development of professional retail networks.

+Founded in 2012 in Alcobendas, Flexicar is the largest player in the segment of used-car retailers in Spain, operating more than 160 dealerships throughout the country with an annual revenue exceeding €1 billion in 2024.